 Asian stocks follow Wall St lower as stimulus hopes fade

-In Seoul, the company that manages boy band BTS made its market debut amid criticism by Chinese internet users after the group’s leader thanked Korean War veterans for their sacrifices.
-Big Hit Entertainment Ltd.’s share price more than doubled by mid-morning.
-But Seoul’s Kospi still fell 1%, to 2,346.45.

-Wall Street’s benchmark S&P 500 index closed down 0.7% on Wednesday after Treasury Secretary Steven Mnuchin said he and congressional leaders were “far apart” on new aid for the struggling U.S. economy.
+Wall Street’s benchmark S&P 500 index dropped 0.7% on Wednesday after Treasury Secretary Steven Mnuchin said he and congressional leaders were “far apart” on new aid for the struggling U.S. economy.
 Consumer spending, the main U.S. economic engine, weakened after earlier additional unemployment benefits expired.

-Thailand’s benchmark lost 1% after the government declared a “severe state of emergency” following a rally Wednesday of thousands of protesters demanding democratic change, the third major gathering by activists.
+Thailand’s benchmark lost 0.8% after the government declared a “severe state of emergency” following a rally Wednesday by protesters demanding democratic change.

-Thai police dispersed a group of pro-democracy protesters early Thursday who had camped out overnight outside the office of the prime minister to demand his resignation.
-Police said they had arrested 20 people.
+Early Thursday, Thai police dispersed pro-democracy protesters who camped out overnight outside the prime minister’s office to demand his resignation.
+Police said 20 people were arrested.

 Mnuchin and Nancy Pelosi, the speaker of the House of Representatives, talked by phone Wednesday but reached no agreement, according to Pelosi aide Drew Hammill.
-Mnuchin said it would be difficult to complete an agreement before next month’s presidential election.
+Mnuchin said it would be difficult to complete a deal before the election.

 Investors are swinging between optimism about a possible coronavirus vaccine that helped to propel an earlier market rally and unease about lackluster U.S. economic activity.